TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 - EBS-backed means the root volume is an EBS volume and storage is persistent. (aanhoudend)
 - Instance store-backed means the root volume is an instance store volume and storage is not persistent. - Both EBS and Instance store volumes are block-based storage devices.

+**app-facing services**
+- AWS Lambda and Amazon API Gateway are both app-facing components of the AWS Serverless infrastructure

+**Elastic Beanstalk**
+- Can be used to quickly deploy and manage applications in the AWS Cloud.
+- Developers upload applications and Elastic Beanstalk handles the deployment details of capacity       provisioning, load balancing, auto-scaling, and application health monitoring.

+**Amazon CloudWatch**
+Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, Route 53, and other sources

+vraag 38